 Wave 3: Teams of THREE

 Finish Line: Entrants will peddle into the North Country Hospital parking lot where the finish will be clearly indicated.
-After the race everyone is encouraged to enjoy the live music, BBQ and other family fun events!
+After the race, everyone is encouraged to enjoy live music, BBQ and other family fun events!

 Competitors Meeting/Shuttle to the Start: